gibbz00/evolve/README.md

 1. Insert the SD into the Raspberry Pi 4 and power it up.

-2. If connecting through SSH.
+2. If connecting through SSH:

 ```
 $ ssh root@evolve-raspberry_pi_4 #root@$HOSTNAME
 ```

+Password is root.
+This is then interactively set to something else during the setup script.

 Then skip to step 4.